SiR-Frazier/jazz-map/README.md

 #### An application where music aficionados can add and explore contemporary jazz from artists and labels across the globe.

 #### Description
 _This site was designed to connect jazz fans with the new and established figures in the jazz world from Los Angeles to London.
-The application will be community centered, allowing users to create their own account and to post albums for the community to check out.
-Numerous artists and labels are added as a starting point for users to explore and offer their own comments on them._
+The application will be community centered, allowing users to create their own account and to post albums/artists for the community to explore.
+Numerous artists and albums were added as a starting point for users to explore and offer their own comments on them._

 #### Install/Setup instructions